cmsrs/ingenious/README.md

 TODO:
 - it is not written in DDD
-- usage of eloquent models in Controllers
+- usage of eloquent models in Controllers (todo RS: use service - easy)
-- Controllers are heavy: code is not encapsulated in Service/Command/etc
+- Controllers are heavy: code is not encapsulated in Service/Command/etc (todo RS: use service - easy)
-- Invoice module invokes ApprovalFacade directly instead of usage of adapter pattern (RS: fix, see last commit)
+- Invoice module invokes ApprovalFacade directly instead of usage of adapter pattern (RS: fix, see commit: "fix: Invoice module invokes ApprovalFacade directly instead of usage of adapter pattern")